sergiusens/command-not-found/README.md

 ## Why?

-Mostly to get aqcuanted with rust and to also look at the speed benefits, here's a not so exhaustive comparison:
+Mostly to get acquainted with rust and to also look at the speed benefits, here's a not so exhaustive comparison:

 ```
 sergiusens@mirkwood:~/source/command-not-found$ time /usr/lib/command-not-found add-apt-repository